 A is for Alertness.

 Peripheral vision is something to be highly valued.
 We spend too much time exalting the cones responsible for colour perception in our eyes.
 That’s ok and natural.
 We like colour.
 We just tend to neglect the rods.
 Yet it is the rods which play such an important role in peripheral vision.
 Peripheral vision allows us to detect what is out of the ordinary.
 It informs us when we might need to commence planning for unfolding opportunities no one else has realized.
 It tells us that we might need a course change, not a course correction.
 The latter has to do with continuing to the current destination.
-The latter means we’ve decided to go somewhere else.
+The former means we’ve decided to go somewhere else.

 When the winds of change begin to softly blow, would we be aware of it?
 When the ocean swell takes on a different pattern, are we able to sense it?
 Would we then have the presence of mind to recognize that we need to do something different, start making plans, send probes out to gather more information?
 What is our level of Alertness?